Layr-Labs/sidecar/docs/snapshots_docs.md

 ./bin/sidecar restore-snapshot --help
 Restore the database from a previously created snapshot file.

+Note: It is recommended to use a fresh, clean database for restoration.
+Objects in the snapshot will overwrite existing objects in the database.
-Note: This command restores --database.schema_name only if it's present in InputFile snapshot.
+This command restores --database.schema_name only if it's present in InputFile snapshot.
 Follow the snapshot docs if you need to convert the snapshot to a different schema name than was used during snapshot creation.

 Usage: